-Bridges are vital to the nation's highway and transportation systems, especially high-level highway bridges over waterways and canals.
+Bridges are vital to the nation's highway and transportation systems, especially highlevel highway bridges over waterways and canals.
 Bridges are also mission critical for flood risk management projects as well as for public access in our recreation and environmental stewardship lands.
+The Corps of Engineers Bridge Inspection System (CEBIS) will be used to identify the Specific Work Activity maintenance and other requirements for Bridges for budget development within each business line.

 a.
 Bridge Operational Condition and Risk.
 The U.S. Army Corps of Engineers, through Asset Management, has been developing condition and risk assessment methodologies to provide the appropriate level of accuracy and rigor to support risk informed investment decisions during the budget development process.
-A universal assessment methodology is guided through the development of Operational Condition Assessments (OCA) and Operational Risk Assessments (ORA) for various business lines and bridges.
-Results from the OCA/ORA assessments include inventory and condition information as well as condition classification values (A, B, C, D or F), consequence category values (I, II, III, IV or V), relative risk values (1-25), and a relative risk matrix index (1-5).
-These values will be used to identify and prioritize activities and budget packages across all business line.
-CEBIS will be used in developing the budget by each business line with Specific Work Activity bridge requirements.
-For all business lines using a risk informed methodology for prioritization of requirements, the relative risk matrix will be used as determined by the guidelines and process in Corps of Engineers Bridge Information Systems (CEBIS) and QMS (see below).
-The relative risk values are determined using the process outlined in Section c. and Error!
-Reference source not found..
-These values can be directly converted to a relative risk matrix index of 1-5 that will correlate to a Bridge Safety Action Classification (BSAC) level of (I-V) as seen in Table D-5-1.
-This is for consistency with other on-going safety program risk assessments, such as the Dam Safety Action Classification (DSAC), codes of (1-5) which are used to prioritize program activities or corrective action for deficiencies.
-In Table D-5-1, a value of 1 is the most critical need and 5 is a non-critical need.
+A universal assessment methodology is guided through the development of OCA and Operational

+Risk Assessments (ORA) for various business lines and bridges.
+Results from the OCA/ORA assessments include inventory and condition information as well as Condition Assessment Classification values (A, B, C, D or F), Consequence Category values (I, II, III, IV or V), and Relative Risk Matrix values (1-25).
+These values will be used to prioritize Bridge budget work packages by integrating the RRM 1-25 values for Bridge Specific Work Activities with all other Specific Work Activities within each business line.
+The RRM values are determined using the process outlined in D-2-2.c. and Table D-2-2 of this appendix.
+In Table D-5-1, a value of 1 is the most critical need and 25 is a non-critical need.

-(1) The guidelines document for the Bridge OCA/ORA Process will be functionally programmed into CEBIS for use by inspection Team Leaders as well as the full documentation provided in the CEBIS Bridge Reference Library (BRL) in the "Criteria/Guidance" folder.
-CEBIS is accessed at:-https://cebis.usace.army.mil
+b.
+The guidelines document for the Bridge OCA/ORA Process will be functionally programmed into CEBIS for use by inspection Team Leaders as well as the full documentation provided in the CEBIS Bridge Reference Library (BRL) in the "Criteria/Guidance" folder.
+CEBIS is accessed at https://cebis.usace.army.